chazzzz/helicopter/README.md

 # HELICOPTER

-A Kinko Hyo Tenkan Sen and Kijun Sen breakout spotter for the Philippine stock market.
+An Ichi Moku Kinko Hyo Tenkan Sen and Kijun Sen breakout spotter for the Philippine stock market.